Jack-keja/Newton-s-Edge/README.md

+#### AI use
--i Nano Banana is used for designing the cards; Codex OpenAI is used for debugging code.
+Nano Banana was used for designing the cards; Codex OpenAI was used for syntax and debugging code.